jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

 _Keeping the Industrial Age work culture alive means our jobs are getting more bullshit every year.
 But bullshit jobs are a needless waste.
-We're just at the start of the Internet Age economy, and there's so much work to be done.
-But we need to adopt a new culture first.
+We're just at the start of the Internet Age.
+There's so many upgrades and improvements we need to make.
+But to get started, we need to adopt a new philosophy first.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Our Old Health Care System